Clean case data

 - standardize dates columns

-In the solution we add date_first_pcr_positive_test
+In the solution we added date_first_pcr_positive_test as

 R